muratk5n/thirdwave/en/README.md

 ---

-Some post-apoclypic ice-age scifi movies have ppl freezing their asses off on the surface.
+Some post-apoclypic ice-age scifi movies have most of humanity dying off, freezing their asses off on the surface.
 Unrealistic bcz there is so much heat below ground.

 ---